 Properties of F block Elements

-- Have electrons added to the ‘f’ sub-orbitals of (n-2) level
+- They have electrons added to the ‘f’ sub-orbitals of (n-2) level

-- Are placed between (n-1)d and ns block elements in the periodic table.
+- They are placed between (n-1)d and ns block elements in the periodic table.

 - Properties are similar to d-block elements.